• The Upfit Insider

 How Many Tons of Asphalt Can a Dump Truck Haul?

 Asphalt is dense — and heavy.
-Hauling it safely means knowing both your volume capacity and legal weight limits.
+Hauling it safely means knowing both your load capacity and legal limits.

 Truck Type